- Absent landlord

 - Joint & several liability

-Where there is more than one adult making up “the tenant” the tenancy will say they are “jointly and severally” responsible.
+Where there is more than one adult making up “the tenant” the tenancy they will be “jointly and severally” responsible.
 This means each person will be responsible for complying with the obligations under the tenancy agreement, both individually and together.
 The landlord may seek to enforce the obligations and claim damages against any one or more of those individuals.

 - Joint and several